otvam/pypeec/paper.md

 multi-core CPUs and GPUs.
 Optional HPC libraries are available for accelerating the sparse preconditioner factorization (MKL/PARDISO, UMFPACK, and PyAMG) and the FFT operations (FFTW and CuPy/CUDA).
 PyPEEC can be used through an API, a command-line tool, or Jupyter notebooks.
+The package is available through the Python package index (PyPi) and the community-driven packaging for Conda (conda-forge).

 ![PyPEEC workflow consisting of the *mesher*, *solver*, *viewer*, and *plotter*](workflow.pdf){#fig:workflow width="100%"}